Crispy on the outside, cheesy and ooey gooey on the inside, these Air Fryer Mozzarella Bites are super easy to make and even easier to eat!

 I grabbed the original flavor at the store.
 The net bag has six balls of cheese in the 4.5-ounce bag, and I followed the recipe as it was.

 I am very impressed with the fried Babybel cheese in the air fryer.
 That soft creamy cheese inside the crunchy bread coating was amazing.
 These were perfect!
 I suspect that any of the flavors would work well in this recipe.

 So, yes, you can air fry Babybel, and with great success!
 I’ll be making these again and again.
 I think it’d be fun to try all the Babybel flavors.

 Other appetizers that would be great for Super Bowl

 Looking for other great appetizers for your Super Bowl watching?
-Some of my all time most popular are Mexican Corn Salad (which can be served as a salad, an a salsa for chips, or as a taco filling), Nacho Cheese, Cranberry Pecan Chicken Salad, and Garlic Dipping Oil.
+Some of my all time most popular are Mexican Corn Salad (which can be served as a salad, an a salsa for chips, or as a taco filling), Mac & Cheese Bites, Cranberry Pecan Chicken Salad, and Garlic Dipping Oil.